 Insurance litigation in New Zealand is typically conducted in the High Court (usually for claims over NZD350,000).
 The District Court may also hear insurance disputes (for claims up to NZD350,000).

-A typical commercial insurance case heard on the ordinary track in the High Court will take between two and three years from filing to get to a full hearing, assuming there are no significant interlocutory applications to be heard.
+A typical commercial insurance case heard on the ordinary track in the High Court will take between two and three years from filing to reach a full hearing, assuming there are no significant interlocutory applications to be heard.
 Complex proceedings will take longer.
 There is a fast track available, but this is not regularly used.

 A party generally has the right (without leave) to appeal to the Court of Appeal, and, in turn (but with leave), to the Supreme Court.
 Appeals or applications for leave to appeal must generally be made within 20 working days of the decision being made.